larryns/MitoScape/README.md

 5. In theory any variant caller will do, but MitoScape was tested on Mutect2 using mitochondrial mode.

 Please feel free to contact me should you have questions.
-I also have some sample bash scripts that I can share.
+Please see the scripts directory for sample scripts.